Skip to content

 You should leave about three hours after eating before you go to bed.
 This will give your body time to digest your meal.
 Avoid over-spicy or heavy foods in the evening.
 Make yourself a hot, milky drink before you turn in for the night.

-Those who enjoy reading find a book or a magazine in bed can help them to nod off.
+Those who enjoy reading find a book or a magazine in bed can help them nod off.
 Others enjoy a relaxing hot bath or shower before bed to unwind.

 Don’t drink regular coffee or any other kind of caffeinated refreshments for at least 8 hours before bed.

-If you feel you have tried everything and are still having trouble sleeping, you should see your GP.
-They’ll be able to review your symptoms and might carry out some tests to confirm or rule out conditions such as sleep apnea.
+They’ll be able to review your symptoms and might carry out some tests to confirm or rule out age-related sleep disorders such as obstructive sleep apnea or insomnia.

+A GP may recommend keeping a sleep diary to track habits and identify triggers for fragmented sleep or other problems.
 They’ll also know if any ailments or medication you’re taking could be interfering with your sleep.

 Comfort Keepers Homecare Services Can Help You

-Our homecare staff are on hand to help older people who want to change their daily routine and create a schedule for better sleep.
+Our homecare staff are on hand to help older people adjust their daily routines and improve sleep habits.
 They’ll help with creating routines that can include increased activity during the day and diet plans.
+These changes can promote better sleep at night, ensuring the recommended seven hours of sleep.
+To learn more about our homecare services, contact Comfort Keepers today!

 Want to find out more about what care services suit your needs best?